American entry into World War I: Naval blockade

+While the British Royal Navy frequently violated America's neutral rights by defining contraband very broadly in their naval blockade of Germany, German submarine warfare threatened American lives.
+Wilson's top advisor, legendary Colonel Edward M. House (1858–1938), commented that, "The British have gone as far as they possibly could in violating neutral rights, though they have done it in the most courteous way".
+Further, while the British justified their argument with an appeal to precedent, the Germans claimed that they should be allowed to use their new weapon to its best potential and so existing rules and norms need not apply.
+This is especially exemplified when German submarines torpedoed ships without warning, causing sailors and passengers to drown.
+Though in practice this was initially rare, since U-boats preferred to attack on the surface, this strategy was justified by claims that submarines were so vulnerable that they dared not surface near merchant ships that might be carrying guns and which were too small to rescue submarine crews.
+The Americans countered that if the new weapon cannot be used while protecting civilian lives, it should not be used at all.

-German submarines torpedoed ships without warning, causing sailors and passengers to drown.
-Berlin explained that submarines were so vulnerable that they dared not surface near merchant ships that might be carrying guns and which were too small to rescue submarine crews.
-Britain armed most of its merchant ships with medium caliber guns that could sink a submarine, making above-water attacks too risky.
-In February 1915, the United States warned Germany about the misuse of submarines.
-On April 22, the German Imperial Embassy warned U.S. citizens against boarding vessels to Britain, which would have to face German attack.
-On May 7, Germany torpedoed the British passenger liner RMS Lusitania, sinking her.
-This act of aggression caused the loss of 1,198 civilian lives, including 128 Americans.
+From February 1915, despite the United States warning Germany about the misuse of submarines, several incidents occurred where neutral ships were attacked or Americans killed.
+After the Thrasher incident, the German Imperial Embassy warned US citizens against boarding vessels to Britain, which would have to face German attack.
+Then on May 7, Germany torpedoed the British ocean liner RMS Lusitania, sinking her.
+This act of aggression caused the loss of 1,199 civilian lives, including 128 US citizens.
 The sinking of a large, unarmed passenger ship, combined with the previous stories of atrocities in Belgium, shocked Americans and turned public opinion hostile to Germany, although not yet to the point of war.
-Wilson issued a warning to Germany that it would face "strict accountability" if it sank more neutral U.S. passenger ships.
+Wilson issued a warning to Germany affirming it would face "strict accountability" if it killed more American citizens.
 Berlin acquiesced, ordering its submarines to avoid passenger ships.